talon-one/commercetools-talonone-accelerator/README.md

    - `MIGRATION_BATCH_SIZE`: The size of the data bulk (number of customers) fetched from commercetools and sent to Talon.One.
 Defaults to `20`.

-1. (Optional) You can also set the following environment variables:
+1. (Optional) Set the following variables:

    - `TALON_ONE_FALLBACK_CURRENCY`: One of the currency codes used above or an empty string.
      The fallback is used when the currency from commercetools cannot be matched in Talon.One.